reduxjs/redux-toolkit/docs/tutorials/advanced-tutorial.md

 Traditionally, the last two aspects would be handled via the [React-Redux `connect` API](https://react-redux.js.org/api/connect).
 We'd write a `mapState` function to retrieve the data and a `mapDispatch` function to hold the action creators, pass those to `connect`, get everything as props, and then call `this.props.setCurrentPage()` to dispatch that action type.

 However, [React-Redux now has a hooks API](https://react-redux.js.org/api/hooks), which allows us to interact with the store more directly. `useSelector` lets us read data from the store and subscribe to updates, and `useDispatch` gives us a reference to the store's `dispatch` method.
-We'll use those throughout the rest of this tutorial.
+We'll use those throughout the rest of this tutorial, with one small change - being that we're using TypeScript, we'll use the `useAppDispatch` hook we made earlier so that we have resolved types.

 First, we'll import the necessary functions, plus the `RootState` type we declared earlier, and remove the hardcoded default org and repo strings.